 Dr. Katz's research focuses on the comparative mechanism of learning and cognition.
 Ongoing projects involve behavioral and functional neuroimaging (fMRI) methods to investigate change detection, visual search, same/different concept learning, and the mechanisms by which pigeons learn matching to sample.
 He has been honored with the APA's Division 3 (Experimental Psychology) 2001 Young Investigator Award, Outstanding Professor - Auburn University Panhellenic Council (2003), Psi Chi Excellence in Undergraduate Teaching - Department of Psychology Auburn University (2002), College of Liberal Arts Early Career Teaching Award, Auburn University (2004-2005), Who's Who Among America's Teachers (2002, 2004, 2005), and an Auburn University Alumni Professorship (2006-2011).
 He has a history of teaching and research grants from the NSF and NIMH.

-Applications will open on/near December 1, 2017.
 For your application you will need:

 - Briefly describe your plans for college and beyond.

-- What interested you about the brain?
+- Briefly explain what interests you about the brain.

 - On campus housing